Teeth Misalignment: Malocclusion Types, Causes & Fixes

 Poor tongue resting position

-It can also be caused by a poor tongue resting position.
-A normal position of a tongue in rest should be behind the teeth.
-If the tongue touches the teeth, it will cause an open bite.
+An open bite can also result from an improper tongue resting position.
+Normally, the tongue should rest behind the teeth when at rest.
+If the tongue constantly touches the teeth, it can cause the front teeth to develop an open bite.

 Skeletal problems

-An open bite could occur as a result of an overgrown upper jaw or an under-grown lower jaw.
+An open bite may also occur due to jaw growth issues, such as an overgrown upper jaw or an underdeveloped lower jaw.

 4. Crowded Teeth